 Take a deep breath and keep reading.
 This article looks at the ins and outs of the RV hookup process.
 You’ll learn how to connect to water, electricity, and sewer and avoid beginner mistakes.
 Let’s get started.

 What Is an RV Hookup?

 Have you ever heard the song “My House” by Kacey Musgraves?
 Well, she sings about RV hookups, “water and electric and a place to drain the septic.”

+Since RV’s are like homes, they need water, power, and sewer; however, to get or refresh them, they need to “hook up”.
 An RV hookup is a place where you can connect to a water and power source.
-It may also have a place to drain the gray and black tanks that hold your waste water.
-However, not all campgrounds offer full hookups.
+It may also have a place to drain the gray and black tanks that hold your wastewater.
+However, not all campgrounds offer full hookups at sites.
 Some will provide only water, while others will provide water and electricity.

 Some locations don’t offer any hookups at all.
 This is called dry camping, and you have to supply your own power from solar panels and batteries or a generator.
 You also have to fill up your fresh water tank before arriving to have water during your stay.
 Typically, these campsites are free or cheaper than campsites with hookups.